 Other industries have started to sit up and take notice, from advertising brands to media companies.
-Fans can even place a bet on their favourite gaming teams at dedicated eSports betting sites.
+Fans can even place a bet on their favorite gaming teams at dedicated esports betting sites.

-According to Newzoo, the global expert in gaming data and intelligence, the eSports revenue for 2017 is set to hit $696 million.
+According to Newzoo, the global expert in gaming data and intelligence, the esports revenue for 2017 is set to hit $696 million.
 There’s no sign of it stopping or slowing down either with revenues predicted to hit $1billion within the next two years.
-Most of this crazy cash mountain comes from sponsorship, advertising, broadcasting rights and prize money.
+Most of this crazy cash mountain comes from endorsement, advertising, broadcasting rights, and prize money.

-In 2011 the Defense of the Ancients (DOTA) tournament set an unprecedented prize pot for eSports with a cool $1.6 million.
+In 2011 the Defense of the Ancients (DOTA) tournament set an unprecedented prize pot for esports with a cool $1.6 million.
 Since then the prizes have exploded making this look like small change.
-The prize money for the 2017 International Dota 2 tournament totalled a whopping $20.4 million.
+The prize money for the 2017 International Dota 2 tournament totaled a whopping $20.4 million.
 Members of the winning team, Wings Gaming, walked home with pockets $9,1 million heavier.
-It’s the largest eSport prize so far, but with revenue on a continuous climb, you can expect the prizes to follow suite.
+It’s the largest esport prize so far, but with revenue on a continuous climb, you can expect the prizes to follow suit.

 Professional players receive the same adoration and respect from their fans as any other sporting professional.
 While they may not be at the dizzy heights of football or rock star level just yet, their status is on the rise along with their acceptance by the wider sporting circles.
 These professionals are inspiring a whole generation of new gamers ready to follow in their virtual footsteps.
 Now, the dream of playing games for a living is a real possibility!

 In April 2017 it was announced that electronic sports will be included in the 2022 Asian Games as a medal sport.
-Being recognised as an official sport at such a huge event, has brought the Olympic dream one step closer.
+Being recognized as an official sport at such a huge event has brought the Olympic dream one step closer.